-- POLYMER CONCEPTS 2 credits Prerequisite: Permission of instructor.
-Introduction to basic concepts in polymer science, including polymerization, copolymerization processes and naturally occurring polymers.
-Poly-mer nomenclature, definitions and classifications.
-Polymer stereochemistry and structureproperty relationships - SYNTHESIS AND CHEMICAL BEHAVIOR OF POLYMERS 602 2 credits Prerequisite: 601 or instructor's permission.
-Introduction to fundamentals and practical aspects of polymer synthesis and reactions of polymers; general knowledge of laboratory and commercial methods for polymer preparation; practical examples. - SPECIAL PROJECTS IN POLYMER SCIENCE 604 1-3 credits Prerequisite: permission.
+- POLYMER CONCEPTS 601 - 2 credits Prerequisite: Permission of instructor.
+Introduction to basic concepts in polymer science including polymerization, copolymerization processes and naturally occurring polymers.
+Poly mer nomenclature, definitions and classifications.
+Polymer stereochemistry and structure property relationships. - SYNTHESIS AND CHEMICAL BEHAVIOR OF POLYMERS 602 2 credits SYNTHESIS AND CHEWIGAL BELAVION OF POLITIERS Prerequisite: 601 or instructor's permission.
+Introduction to fundamentals and practical aspects of polymer synthesis and reactions of polymers; general knowledge of laboratory and ommercial methods for polymer preparation; practical examples. - 604 SPECIAL PROJECTS IN POLYMER SCIENCE 1-3 credits Prerequisite: permission.
 Research projects of limited nature assigned to student entering polymer science program.
 Intended to familiarize student with typical problems and techniques in this field. - 607,8 POLYMER SCIENCE SEMINAR I AND II 1 credit each Prerequisite: limited to first-and second-year resident graduate students.
-Participants are to present a 25-minute lecture on some aspect of polymer science and to participate in discussions of lectures presented by other seminar participants.

-- POLYMER SCIENCE LABORATORY 613 - Prerequisites or corequisites: at least one of the courses 601, 631, 674, or 701, or permission of instructor.
-Laboratory experiments in synthesis, characterization, physical properties and processing and testing of polymers.
-LABORATORY COMPUTER APPLICATIONS IN POLYMER SCIENCE - Prerequisites: Basic knowledge of computer programming and permission of instructor.
-Lab-oratory use of computers in polymer science research for data acquisition, data analysis, graphing, and preparation of reports and thesis.
-PHYSICAL PROPERTIES OF POLYMERS I - Prerequisite: permission of instructor.
-Thermodynamic and molecular basis of rubber elastic behavior; time-dependent mechanical properties of polymeric materials; melt-flow and entan-glements; the morphology of crystalline polymeric materials; fracture of polymers. - PHYSICAL PROPERTIES OF POLYMERS II 632 Prerequisite: 631 or permission of instructor.
-Normal-coordinate theories of molecular motion and applications to time-dependent mechanical, electrical, and scattering properties of poly-meric systems; time-temperature superposition; free volume, WLF relation; fracture; glass transition - POLYMER STRUCTURE AND CHARACTERIZATION 2 credits Prerequisites: 3150:313 and 3150:314 or permission of instructor.
-Presentation of statistical description of polymer molecular properties including chain polymerization and degradation, here requires the formation of polymer molecular properties including chain polymerization and degradation, 674 characterization of conformation, molecular weight, local structure, crystal structures and orderina - POLYMER THERMODYNAMICS 675 2 credits Prerequisite: 674 or permission of instructor.
-Presentation of the theories and experiments concerning polymer solutions, polymer phase equilibria, and polymeric phase transitions and dilute solution steady-state transport. - MASTER'S THESIS 1-6 credits 699 Prerequisite: permission.
+Participants are to present a 25-minute lecture on some aspect of polymer science and to participate in discussions of lectures presented by other seminar participants. - 613 POLYMER SCIENCE LABORATORY - Prerequisites or corequisites: at least one of the courses 601, 631, 674, or 701, or permission of instructor.
+Laboratory experiments in synthesis, characterization, physical properties and processing and testing of polymers. - LABORATORY COMPUTER APPLICATIONS IN POLYMER SCIENCE 615 3 credits Prerequisites: Basic knowledge of computer programming and permission of instructor.
+Lab-oratory use of computers in polymer science research for data acquisition, data analysis, graphing, and preparation of reports and thesis. - PHYSICAL PROPERTIES OF POLYMERS I 631 2 credits Prerequisite: permission of instructor.
+Thermodynamic and molecular basis of rubber elastic behavior; time-dependent mechanical properties of polymeric materials; melt-flow and entan-glements; the morphology of crystalline polymeric materials; fracture of polymers. - PHYSICAL PROPERTIES OF POLYMERS II 2 credits Prerequisite: 631 or permission of instructor.
+Normal-coordinate theories of molecular motion and applications to time-dependent mechanical, electrical, and scattering properties of poly-meric systems; time-temperature superposition; free volume, WLF relation; fracture; glass transition.

+- 674 POLYMER STRUCTURE AND CHARACTERIZATION 2 credits Prerequisites: 3150:313 and 3150:314 or permission of instructor.
+Presentation of statistical description of polymer molecular properties including chain polymerization and degradation, characterization of conformation, molecular weight, local structure, crystal structures and ordering. - POLYMER THERMODYNAMICS 675 2 credits Prerequisite: 674 or permission of instructor.
+Presentation of the theories and experiments concerning polymer solutions, polymer phase equilibria, and polymeric phase transitions and dilute solution steady-state transport. - MASTER'S THESIS 1-6 credits Prerequisite: permission.
 For properly qualified candidate for master's degree.
-Supervised original research in polymer science, under direction of faculty member, followed by submission of thesis - 701 POLYMER TECHNOLOGY I 2 credits Principles of compounding and testing, processing principles and types of operation, design principles - 702 POLYMER TECHNOLOGY II 2 credits Prerequisite: 701 or permission of instructor.
-Rubber industry, rubber compounding and processing, vulcanization methods, physical testing, plastics preparation and compounding, manufacturing processes.
-Lecture/laboratory. - POLYMER TECHNOLOGY III 703

-2 credits Prerequisite: 702 or permission of instructor.
+Supervised original research in polymer science, under direction of faculty member, followed by submission of thesis. - POLYMER TECHNOLOGY I Principles of compounding and testing, processing principles and types of operation, design principles - POLYMER TECHNOLOGY II 702 2 credits Prerequisite: 701 or permission of instructor.
+Rubber industry, rubber compounding and pro-cessing, vulcanization methods, physical testing, plastics preparation and compounding, manufacturing processes.
+Lecture/laboratory. - POLYMER TECHNOLOGY III 703 2 credits Prerequisite: 702 or permission of instructor.
 Flow properties, extrusion, calendaring and milling, molding, mixing, bond operations, engineering properties, rubber springs, viscoelastic analysis design consideration.
 Lecture/laboratory.

-704 CONDENSATION POLYMERIZATION

-2 credits Prerequisite: 3150:463/563 or permission of instructor.
+CONDENSATION POLYMERIZATION 704 2 credits Prerequisite: 3150.463/563 or permission of instructor.
 Survey of the theory and practice of condensation polymerization.
-Numerous commercial examples are presented with special emphasis being placed on the properties and applications of polymers prepared by this tech-nique.
+Numerous commercial examples are presented with special emphasis being placed on the properties and applications of polymers prepared by this technique.
 Structure-property relationships are highlighted for each major polymer class.
+2 credits